eliasluimeme/Money-Transfer-App/README.md

 2. Docker Compose
 The project includes a docker-compose.yml file that defines the services:

-web: The Next.js frontend.
-backend: The Django backend.
-db: The PostgreSQL database.
 To build and start the services, run:

 ```bash